PowerBiDevCamp/TranslationsBuilder/Docs/Installation Guide.md

 C:\Program Files\Power BI Dev Camp\Translations Builder

-Here is what this folder looks like if you examine it with Windows Explorer.
+Here is what this folder looks like after installation if you examine it with Windows Explorer.

 <img src="./images/InstallationGuide/media/image13.png"
 style="width:3.53349in;height:1.65079in" />